 - To learn more about the curriculum content, download a recent Key Accounts Certificate Program brochure [PDF]—from the 2020 in-person training.
 Note: The Electric Utility Industry Overview curriculum is not required and therefore not included in the online offering.

-This program is designed for public power key account managers and representatives.
+Public power key account managers and representatives.
 Other utility staff involved in key accounts, or those looking for professional development credentials, will also benefit.

-1. Complete the four required courses (2019 schedule below):
+1. Complete the required curriculum

 - Implementing a Customer-Focused Key Accounts Program

 2. Pass an online exam

 Whether completing the curriculum virtually or in-person, the final exam is all online.
 It consists of 100 multiple choice questions, based on the curriculum and you must score at least a 75% to pass.